MyceliumGear/i-write-docs/README.md

     * database.yml (has a .sample file)
     * environment.yml (has a .sample file)
+    * secrets.yml (has a sample file)

+2. Create `gear_admin_dev` and `gear_admin_test` databases in Postgres, edit database.yml accordingly.

-2. Since the Rails app uses `straight-server` gem it actually requires its config files too.
+3. Since the Rails app uses `straight-server` gem it actually requires its config files too.
 You need two versions of those config files: for the development and test environments.
 Here's the best approach:

     * Create a `config/straight` directory
     * in that directory create a symlink called `development` which points to `~/.straight` dir,